TABLE OF CONTENTS

 Upkeep

 Upkeep software is available starting at only $20/month/user.
 Even though Upkeep does not offer a Freemium, they offer a free trial that expires after 14 days.
-The free trial is great to help buyers decide whether the CMMS is right for their business.
+The free trial is great for helping buyers decide whether the CMMS is right for their business.
 Upkeep offers many features and capabilities for small and mid-sized businesses and enterprise operations.
 Features include work orders, requests, preventive maintenance, inventory and purchasing, asset performance, IoT, integrations, and more.
 They also have a robust and easy-to-use mobile app.

 Fiix